MENU

 Worker Training, Health, and Hygiene

-At least one supervisor or representative must have received food safety training at least equivalent to the standardized curriculum recognized as adequate by the FDA.
-Successfully completing a Produce Safety Alliance Grower Training course is a way to fulfill this requirement (https://producesafetyalliance.cornell.edu/training/grower-training-courses).
-Day-to-day duties and many other key food safety responsibilities can be delegated to qualified staff or third parties but should be overseen by a responsible supervisor or representative.
+The PSR requires at least one supervisor or representative to receive food safety training at least equivalent to the standardized curriculum recognized as adequate by the FDA.
+Successfully completing a Produce Safety Alliance Grower Training course is one way to fulfill this requirement (https://producesafetyalliance.cornell.edu/training/grower-training-courses).
+Day-to-day duties and many other key food safety responsibilities can be delegated to qualified staff or third parties, but these duties should be overseen by a responsible supervisor or representative.

 Handwashing and Sanitary Facilities

-Poor management of toilet and handwashing facilities in the field can significantly increase the risk of contaminating produce.
+Proper management of toilet and handwashing facilities is required in the field and can significantly reduce the risk of contaminating produce by encouraging good hygiene practices.
 A minimum of one toilet and one handwashing facility must be maintained for every 20 employees.
-For both regulatory compliance and workers' convenience, handwashing and bathroom facilities must be located within a one-quarter-mile walk or five-minute drive.
-Such facilities are not required for employees who do field work for three hours or less each day.
+For both regulatory compliance and workers' convenience, handwashing and bathroom facilities must be located within a one-quarter mile walk or a five-minute drive.
 For details, see:

 • Toilet and handwashing facilities must be provided during harvesting activities.

 • Handwashing facilities must be furnished with running water.
-Water should be potable (best practice) but at a minimum must not contain detectable generic E. coli in 100 milliliters.
+Water should be potable (best practice) but, at a minimum, must meet the standards of no detectable generic E. coli in 100 milliliters.

-• Place portable toilets outside the immediate crop production area (best practice) but within ¼ mile of where workers will be working.
-At a minimum, toilets must be placed in a manner that prevents contamination of fruit with human waste.
+• Portable toilets should be placed outside the immediate crop production area (best practice) but within ¼ mile of where workers will be working.
+At a minimum, toilets must be placed in a manner that prevents the contamination of fruit with human waste.

-• Have a mitigation plan in place so that pickers and supervisors know the company response policy in the event of an accidental or malicious sewage spill.
+• Have a mitigation plan in place so that workers know the company response policy in case of a sewage spill.

-• Workers who display symptoms of infectious disease must either be assigned tasks that prevent them from coming in direct contact with fruit or sent home.
+• Workers who display symptoms of infectious disease must either be assigned tasks that prevent them from coming in direct contact with fruit or food contact surfaces, or these workers must be sent home.

-• Store harvest gloves properly (off the ground in a designated, clean area) when using the bathroom or on breaks.
-Do not carry gloves into the toilet facility.
+• Store harvest gloves and equipment properly (off the ground in a designated, clean area) when using the bathroom or on breaks.
+Do not carry gloves, aprons, or equipment into the toilet facility.

 • Eating, drinking, and tobacco use must be limited to non-fruit-production areas.